dmbarbour/glas/docs/GlasDesign.md

 # Glas Design

-Glas is named in allusion to transparency of glass, human mastery over glass as a material, and phased liquid-to-solid creation with glass being vaguely analogous to staged metaprogramming.
-It can also be read as a backronym for 'general language system', which is what glas aspires to be.
+Glas is named in allusion to transparency of glass, human mastery over glass as a material, and the phased liquid-to-solid creation analogous to staged metaprogramming.
+It can also be read as a backronym for 'general language system', which is something glas aspires to be.
+Design goals orient around compositionality, extensibility, scalability, live coding, staged metaprogramming, and distributed systems programming.

-Design goals for glas include compositionality, extensibility, reproducibility, modularity, staged metaprogramming, live coding, and distributed computing.
-Compared to conventional languages, there is much more focus on compile-time computation and many design constraints to simplify liveness.

 Interaction with the glas system is initially through a command line 'glas' executable.
-See [Glas CLI](GlasCLI.md) for details.
+See [Glas CLI](GlasCLI.md).

 ## Data